lukaszfl/MuditaOS/doc/boot_and_update.md

 >>> Script header accepted.
 >>> Created a new DOS disklabel with disk identifier 0x09650eb4.
 /home/lucck/worksrc/MuditaOS/pure.img1: Created a new partition 1 of type 'W95 FAT32' and of size 1 GiB.
-/home/lucck/worksrc/MuditaOS/pure.img2: Created a new partition 2 of type 'W95 FAT32' and of size 1 GiB.
+/home/lucck/worksrc/MuditaOS/pure.img2: Created a new partition 2 of type 'Unknown' and of size 1 GiB.
 /home/lucck/worksrc/MuditaOS/pure.img3: Created a new partition 3 of type 'Unknown' and of size 12,6 GiB.
 /home/lucck/worksrc/MuditaOS/pure.img4: Done.